How to Locate and Delete Accounts Linked to Your Email Address

 Remove Unknown App Access

-Revoke permissions from apps you don't recognize or no longer use.
-This prevents them from accessing your data.
+Revoke permissions from apps you do not recognize or no longer use.
+This stops them from accessing your data.

 4